sentinelsat/sentinelsat/docs/api.rst

 ^^^^^^^^^^^^^

-Only the most basic information available from the OData API is returned by default, if :paramref:`full=True <SentinelAPI.get_product_odata.full>` is not set.
+Only the most basic information available from the OData API is returned by default, if `full=True` is not set.
 The full metadata query response is quite large and not always required, so it is not requested by default.

 .. code-block:: python